 My right hon.
 Friend raises a particular case, which will have touched everybody across this House.
 He also raises the contrast between the treatment of veterans and the treatment of terrorists.
 About 3,500 people were killed in the troubles, 90% of whom were murdered by terrorists, and many of these cases require further investigations, including the deaths of hundreds of members of the security forces.
 We have committed to establishing new mechanisms for dealing with this, in a balanced and proportionate way.
 We are concerned that at the moment we see a situation where there has been a disproportionate emphasis on those who were serving military or police officers at the time.
 I want to ensure that the terrorists are investigated, and we continue to look at this question.
 We have consulted on it and we will be responding to that consultation.
 I recognise the strength of feeling from my right hon.
 Friend and others about this issue and the Government will be responding in due course.

 I know the whole House is inspired by the bravery of Sammy Woodhouse in speaking out so that we can drive real change, and is horrified by the news that the man who raped Sammy and is serving a 35-year prison sentence was encouraged to seek access to her child through the family courts.
 Does the Prime Minister agree that no man who has fathered a child through rape should have parental rights?
-Will she seek to amend the legislation, through the Courts and Tribunals (Judiciary and Functions of Staff) Bill when it comes back to this House, so that men who have fathered children through rape cannot weaponise the courts to access children and re-traumatise their victims all over again?
+Will she seek to amend the legislation, through the Courts and Tribunals (Judiciary and Functions of Staff) Bill when it comes back to this House, so that men who have fathered children through rape cannot weaponise the courts to access children and re-traumatise their victims all?

 This is obviously a very distressing case and I am sure that, as we have just heard, the concerns of the whole House rest with Sammy Woodhouse and with what has happened in this case.
 As the facts have been reported, I am sure we all consider it extraordinary that this should have happened in the first place.
 What is important is that the Ministry of Justice and other Departments are urgently looking at and working with local authorities on the issues raised in this case to ensure that there is a process in place in future that does protect children and mothers from harm.
 I understand that the hon.
 Lady has met the Under-Secretary of State for Justice, my hon. and learned Friend the Member for South East Cambridgeshire (Lucy Frazer), and I urge her to continue engaging with the MOJ on this very important issue.